end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

 The same applies for any priority modes.

-### <span id="Shutter_speeds">Shutter speeds</span>
+### Shutter speeds

 almost any shutter speed is good for doing time-lapse videos.
 However, make sure you select a shutter speed that is appropriate for the situation.
 If your shutter speed that is too fast/quick, all your images will appear frozen which would result in a consecutive list of frozen action images.

 If your final video have a medium to low frame rate, you could make use of this by selecting a slow shutter speed (read 1/60th to 1/30th).
 That shutter speed range would create motion blur in your image and ease the transition between 2 video frames.

-### <span id="Aperture">Aperture</span>
+### Aperture

 Set your aperture as wide as possible (that means the lowest f number as possible) to allows a maximum amount of light to enter the camera.
-Take consideration for allowing a proper [depth of field][6] for your video.
+Take consideration for allowing a proper [depth of field](http://www.google.com/?q=aperture+depth+of+field)&nbsp;for your video.

 If your subject is close to the camera, a wider depth of field is required (to have both the background and the subject at focus) so a narrow aperture (high f number) would be better.

 If you are capturing a background or a nature scene, the widest aperture would allow more light to come in without sacrificing anything at focus.

-### <span id="ISO">ISO</span>
+### ISO

 As usual, set your ISO to the lowest possible value that is reasonable for giving the right exposure.

-## <span id="Shoot_in_JPG">Shoot in JPG</span>
+## Shoot in JPG

 Set your camera to shoot in JPG not RAW.
 RAW is really nice for stills but it is way too heavy for multiple captures and considerably reduces your recording time.
-Besides, you don&#8217;t really need RAW for time-lapse videos.
+Besides, you don't really need RAW for time-lapse videos.

 An average RAW file takes about 26.75 MiB and considering you may be capturing stills at 15 seconds intervals, you will only be able to record 570 frames.
 In other words, you will only be able to record an event of 2 hours and 22 minutes before fulling the memory card.
-If you are capturing at 10 seconds interval, that&#8217;s only 1 hour and 35 minutes of real-time recording before fulling the memory card!
+If you are capturing at 10 seconds interval, that's only 1 hour and 35 minutes of real-time recording before fulling the memory card!

-Here&#8217;s the calculations:
+Here's the calculations:

 16 GB = 16000000000 bytes = 15258 MiB
 15258 MiB / 26.75 MiB per photo = 570 frames